Skip to main content

 While she's since moved into other writing arenas, choosing a niche she had a background in helped Mildon establish her writing career.

 "Find an area/topic that you love to write about or can easily become an expert in, such as technology, finance, entertainment," she said.
-"Having this level of expertise gives you a leg up on the competition."
+Mildon noted that having expertise in a specific area or topic could potentially give you an advantage over potential competitors.

 You may run into the issue of selecting a niche that a lot of other writers are interested in.
 Popular areas to write about, such as video games or movies, can be very competitive as a result.